 Estate Tax Exemption

 The federal estate tax exemption is the dollar amount of taxable estate (at death) or cumulative lifetime taxable gifts that passes free of federal estate or gift tax.
-The 2026 amount is $13.99M per individual (indexed annually).
-The TCJA's doubled exemption is scheduled to sunset on January 1, 2026, reverting to approximately $7M per individual (pre-TCJA $5M base, inflation-adjusted), absent legislative extension.
+The 2026 amount is $15M per individual ($30M per married couple).
+OBBBA (P.L.
+119-21, July 2025) made the doubled exemption permanent — the TCJA's scheduled sunset to roughly $7M per individual no longer applies — with inflation indexing resuming from 2027.

 The federal exemption is a unified credit covering both lifetime taxable gifts (above the annual exclusion of $19,000 per donor per recipient for 2026) and the taxable estate at death.
 Use of exemption is cumulative: a $5M lifetime gift in 2024 reduces the available exemption at death by $5M.
 The lifetime gift route uses exemption at the present-day amount; an estate gift uses exemption at the date-of-death amount.
-With current scheduled sunset and likely growth between, the calculus often favors using exemption pre-sunset to lock in the higher amount.
+Because OBBBA made the higher exemption permanent, the former urgency to use exemption before a scheduled sunset is gone; the planning focus is now using exemption ahead of expected asset growth rather than ahead of a legislated cliff.

 The top federal estate tax rate is 40% above the exemption (after small bracket structure below).
-State-level estate taxes apply in 12+ states with widely varying exemptions and rates — Massachusetts and Oregon have $1M and $2M state-level exemptions respectively, far below the federal level, meaning a $5M estate in Boston owes $0 federal but ~$400k Massachusetts.
+State-level estate taxes apply in 12+ states with widely varying exemptions and rates — Massachusetts and Oregon have $2M and $1M state-level exemptions respectively, far below the federal level, meaning a $5M estate in Boston owes $0 federal but ~$292k Massachusetts.
 Connecticut, Hawaii, Illinois, Maine, Maryland, Minnesota, New York, Rhode Island, Vermont, Washington, and DC also have separate state estate or inheritance taxes.
 State-level rates top out at 16% in most states.

 - 2017 and priorPre-TCJA exemption ~$5M (indexed)Federal exemption based on $5M nominal base, inflation-adjusted to ~$5.49M by 2017.